Fieldwork

 Room and Board Arrangements:

-Group camp ground at Clear Lake State Park which holds 40 people.
-In addition, cabins are being rented, but will cost more.
+Group camp ground at Clear Lake State Park which holds 40 people (project takes care of cost).
+In addition, cabins are being rented, but will cost more (your dime and you sign up for them).
 People can also choose to stay in local accommodations.
 Fishing and water activities are all within the state park.
-Food will be catered by local professionals.
-Covid protocols will be followed, all activities will be outdoors.
+Food is student organized, you can eat in local restaurants or prepare meals in camp.

 Academic Credit: